 As often happens in a big field, the race proved to be a roughhouse affair with neither Delta nor Playboy enjoying the smoothest of passages.
 Dickens was a clear leader after the first two furlongs, although there was a severe scrimmage as the big field went out of the straight the first time with Delta a significant victim.
 There was something of a chain reaction, and a furlong later Moore was almost bumped out of the saddle on Playboy when Nerscot fell back, and the son of The Buzzard was again buffeted at the seven.
 Meanwhile, Billy Briscoe partnering Field Boy had assumed the lead from Dickens, and after being two lengths clear at the mile, Field Boy was allowed to run along so freely over the next half-mile that he was fifteen lengths in front at the four from Dickens and Birdman.
 By this time Moore had elected to pull Playboy to the outside and dashed up to be third nearing the straight, in a manoeuvre that probably won him the race.
 He then remained clear of trouble and afforded the big chestnut the opportunity to use his long stride and come into the contest at a time of his choosing.
 On the other hand, Sellwood and Delta were delayed at a crucial stage.
 Field Boy was done with soon after turning for home, leaving Dickens in front but the first demands of the journey from his wide draw left him easy prey for Playboy, who took the lead just inside the distance and finished off the race like a genuine stayer.

-An unlucky Delta flashed up on the inside rail in the shadows of the post to get within three-quarters of a length of the winner, with Dickens filling the minor placing.
+As a roar came plunging down from the grandstands an unlucky Delta flashed up on the inside rail in the shadows of the post to get within three-quarters of a length of the winner, with Dickens filling the minor placing.
 Smith had staked his all.
 And won!
 Now the ability to relax is almost a prerequisite for a high-class stayer, and Playboy was about as laid back as they come.
 Immediately after the race, Smith quipped to surrounding pressmen: “All this fellow wants to do is sleep and eat.
 The rest is up to me.
 He was sound asleep and had to be kicked out of the straw at lunchtime to be brought to the course.”
-As Smith basked in the glory, one of the pressmen leant over the railing and observed: “I believe you’re destined for great things.”
+Now, let me say this.
+It is an egalitarian fiction that great men are modest.
+They aren’t.
+As Smith basked in the glory, attired in a stylish new fedora and a double-breasted suit whose pattern was distinctly audible at twenty paces, one of the pressmen leant over the railing and observed: “I believe you’re destined for great things.”
 Smith, without a trace of irony, replied: “Yes, so do I.”

 That Derby represented the first of the hundreds of rich races that would be won by Smith-trained horses ridden by George Moore, in what would become the dominant partnership on the Australian Turf over the next thirty years.
 The pair had first made each other’s acquaintance on board a Melbourne-bound train in the spring of 1939 when they found themselves in charge of horses travelling to the spring meetings.
 Moore was then only a lad of sixteen, while Tommy was seven years older.
 But they were both impecunious.
 Moore had travelled to Sydney from Brisbane with horses owned and trained by the colourful Alan Cooper, and his master, Jim Shean.
 At that time Moore had yet to enjoy many race rides at all.
 The train stopped at Wagga where Tom Smith joined it, travelling to the southern capital with Fearless and another horse owned by Mack Sawyer.